 Self Esteem & Confidence

-How can anyone believe in me when I don’t?
+How can anyone believe in me when I don’t believe in myself?

-Self Esteem is the opinion we have of ourselves.
-When it is healthy, we feel positive about ourselves, and our lives in general.
-It helps us to deal with whatever life throws at us.
-However when our Self Esteem is low, we view ourselves negatively, we are very self critical, both personally and about our lives, we give ourselves a hard time.
-We can feel unable to cope with life’s ups and downs and when Low Self-Esteem affects us over an extended period of time, it can harm our mental health and the way we live our lives.
+Self Esteem is how we think and feel about ourselves.
+When it’s healthy, we feel positive about ourselves, and life in general.
+Self Esteem & confidence help us deal with whatever is thrown at us.
+However when our Self Esteem is low, we are very self critical, we view ourselves and our life negatively, we give ourselves a hard time.
+If Low Self Esteem persists over an extended period of time we can find ourselves feeling unable to cope with life’s ups and downs and it can harm our mental health and the way we live our lives.

 Low Self-Esteem can hit us like a lightening bolt or build up over time and can start as early as childhood.

-When we are young, we are like a sponge craving learning, absorbing everything.
-Everybody and everything we interact with (including the media in all it’s forms especially social media) send out messages about us, both positive and negative and we eagerly learn and absorb them.
-However, our minds have a strange way of keeping hold of the negative and for some reason, the messages that we aren’t good enough are the ones we hold onto and stick.
+When we are young, we are like a sponge craving learning & absorbing everything.
+Everybody and everything we interact with (including the media in all it’s forms especially social media) sends out messages about us, positive and negative and we eagerly learn and absorb them.
+However, our minds have a strange way of keeping hold of the negative and some how the messages that we aren’t good enough are the ones we hold onto and stick in our minds.

-Sometimes we set ourselves incredibly high expectations, try hard to please others and live up to their expectations and this takes it’s toll.
-Any failure to meet those expectations, no matter how small, can knock our confidence and lower our self esteem.
+We can set ourselves incredibly high expectations or try hard to please others to live up to their expectations and this takes it’s toll.
+Any failure to meet those expectations, no matter how small, can knock our Confidence and lower our Self Esteem.

 Contact Nicki Today